ssbsukirat/medicine/Neurology/Seizure.md

 - **Metabolic Disturbances**: Treat abnormalities in serum electrolytes or glucose.
 Antiseizure drugs are typically unnecessary unless the disorder can't be corrected promptly.
 - **Drug-Induced Seizures**: Avoid the causative drug.
 Antiseizure medications are unnecessary unless seizures recur without these triggers.
 - **Structural CNS Lesions**: Seizures may not recur post-treatment, but antiseizure medication is usually maintained for at least 1 year.
 Surgical removal of seizure-producing tissue is an option for refractory cases.
+- risk that the seizure focus will remain in the surrounding tissue or develop de novo as a result of gliosis

 ### AVOIDANCE OF PRECIPITATING FACTORS
 - **Sleep Deprivation**: Optimize sleep quality.